joncamfield/SAFETAG/content/methods/follow_up.md

   * **Long-Term Follow Up:** Contact host after a few months to check on progress, get long-term feedback and connect with any new resources.
+output: |+

+operational_security: |2

+    * In addition to ongoing secure communication practices, check for any changes in keys or other authentication changes.
+If these occur re-verify this information using out of band means.
 preparation: >

   #### Baseline Skills